 As mentioned above, the back half of the animal (hindquarters) is generally avoided altogether by kosher meat processors.

-From the diagram above, we can see that the cuts that we can work with include:
+For those concerned with the sciatic nerve, from the diagram above, we can see that the cuts that we can work with include:

 - Shank (front only)